naher94/rehanbutt.com/_posts/2016-12-4-colorBot.markdown

 <div class="image-container" style="margin-top:50px;"><img src="../img/colorBot/personality.svg" alt="Personality"/></div>

-In order to create a better bot experiance I wanted to make sure Jasper had some personailty.
-I filled in a couple differant traits to help create the right tone of Jasper.
+In order to create a better bot experience I wanted to make sure Jasper had some personality.
+I filled in a couple different traits to help create the right tone of Jasper.
 I wanted a colloquial voice in order for the user to easily connect with Jasper just like a close friend.
 Being fun, trendy and relevant.
 One example of this is using emojis in responses as an added personality tool.

 <br>